Serge Lama

 Serge Lama (born Serge Claude Bernard Chauvier on 11 February 1943 in Bordeaux) is a French singer and songwriter.

 His most famous song is Je suis malade, written with Alice Dona.
-It has been written for Dalida and later performed by a number of artists including Lara Fabian.
+It was written for Dalida and later performed by a number of artists, including Lara Fabian.

 In 1971, Lama represented France in the Eurovision Song Contest with the song Un jardin sur la terre, which was placed tenth.